HugoRCD/nuppets/README.md

 - 🔄 **Always Updated**: Regular updates to match Nuxt's evolution
 - 🎨 **Customizable**: Easy to adapt to your workflow
 - 🤝 **Community-Driven**: Built by developers, for developers

+Actually, there is no support for VS Code yet.
+But it's on the roadmap!

 <!-- automd:fetch url="gh:hugorcd/markdown/main/src/local_development_dev.md" -->